LoRA-Mixer: Coordinate Modular LoRA Experts Through Serial Attention Routing

 The RSL loss function is defined as:

-Where $\alpha$ controls the strength of the balanced consistency term, $\lambda$ is a small positive coefficient of the entropy regularizer:

-which is calculated based on the routing distribution $p(\mathbf{x})$ of each token.
-The first term enforces that routing intentions are consistent with actual usage, while the second term penalizes excessively high entropy in expert selection, thereby promoting more specialized expert assignments.

-This combination ensures that the router not only maintains overall balance, but also forms a preference structure that avoids the problem that every expert is used equally regardless of the input semantics.
-We have analyzed RSL and traditional auxiliary loss from a theoretical perspective.
-Please refer to Appendix~\ref{sec:crl_theory} for detailed derivation.
-For the balance loss in training, please refer to the Appendix ~\ref{balanceloss}.
+Where $\alpha$ controls the strength of the equilibrium consistency term, $\lambda$ is a small positive coefficient of the entropy regularization term: The design principles behind RSL are: 1) From an information bottleneck perspective, minimizing $\mathcal{H}(p(x))$ reduces token-conditional uncertainty under a fixed global load, directly promoting specialization without disrupting the balance.
+2) The entropy term acts as a curvature provider in the routing simplex, resulting in strong convexity and well-conditioned optimization (see \ref{subsec:convergence}); this is precisely where traditional auxiliary loss functions are weak.
+3) The coefficient $\lambda$ becomes an interpretable knob that trades off global fairness and local specialization, rather than simply a regularization weight.

+Specifically, the entropy term introduces token-specific entropy.
+We derive the entropy gradient with respect to the routing score $p_i(x)$: